Case Series

 Avriti Baveja, Ankit Batra, Mansi Kala, Reshma Kaushik, Smita Chandra, Sanjeev Kumar Verma, Dr. Mansi Kala,

-Professor, Department of Pathology, Himalayan Institute of Medical Sciences Swami Rama Himalayan University, Swami Ram Nagar, Jolly Grant, Dehradun-248016 Uttarakhand, India.
+Professor, Department of Pathology, Himalayan Institute of Medical Sciences, Swami Rama Himalayan University, Swami Ram Nagar, Jolly Grant, Dehradun-248016, Uttarakhand, India.

 E-mail: drmansikala@gmail.com